icarus-sullivan/kafka-debezium/DOCKER_README.md

 > 🔍 Notes:
 > - pgoutput is the plugin used with logical replication.
 > - Debezium automatically creates the replication slot and publication if configured.
-> - You can view Kafka topics at http://localhost:8080 (Kafka UI).
+> - You can view Kafka topics at http://kakfa.localhost (Kafka UI).
+> - You can view Debezium connectors at http://debezium.localhost (Debezium UI).